Theyby: Associated parenting style

-Aside from not disclosing their child's biological sex at birth (the most literal practice of raising a theybie), there are a variety of approaches of differing severity that parents have adopted when introducing gender neutrality into their parenting.
-The majority of parents who have shared their experiences with gender-neutral parenting or raising a theybie report that they believe in a child-centered approach to parenting.
+Aside from not disclosing their child's biological sex at birth (the most literal practice of raising a theyby), there are a variety of approaches of differing vigilances that parents have adopted when introducing gender neutrality into their parenting.
+The majority of parents who have shared their experiences with gender-neutral parenting or raising a theyby report that they believe in a child-centered approach to parenting.

 One of the most common ways gender-neutral parenting has been practiced is through varying children's toy options.
 The vast majority of children's toys are strictly separated by gender, with different skills being prioritized between the two.
 Toys marketed as "for girls" tend to focus on encouraging domesticity, vanity, and general emotional awareness.
 Alternatively, toys "for boys" most often focus on increasing spatial reasoning skills, encouraging physicality, and normalizing aggression.
 By encouraging only specific skillsets for each gender, they both end up having gaps in life skills that make their options later in life more limited.
 This has contributed to the current societal norm of men working and generally being in positions of more power, and women taking care of their children and handling domestic duties.
 To combat these gaps, parents have started offering their children some toy options that are gender-neutral and some toys geared towards each gender, all framed as equally preferable choices.
 This variety of options is often offered in other important aspects of childhood development such as clothing and extracurricular activities.